-When you file for Chapter 7 bankruptcy, the court lets you keep your property up until a certain amount.
-Most people who own less than $10,000 in property are able to keep all of it.
-If you’re filing for Chapter 7 bankruptcy and you do not have a home, you should feel comfortable knowing that most people in your situation are able to keep all of their property.
-In virtually all cases, the bankruptcy court is not trying to seize your clothes, furniture, etc.
+It's a common misconception that filing for bankruptcy means you'll lose everything.
+But this isn't true.
+When you file for Chapter 7 bankruptcy, the court lets you keep your property up to a certain amount.
+Most people who own less than $10,000 in property can keep it all.
+If you’re filing for Chapter 7 bankruptcy and you don't have a home, you should feel comfortable knowing that most people in your situation get to keep all of their property.
+In most cases, the bankruptcy court won't try to seize your clothes, furniture, or other household items.